Overview of the H60 device.

 The PIC Heatpump communications is performed independantly from the ESP Wifi ESP controller.
 So if the ESP restarts, loose communications, or whaterver disturbance that could occur, it will not disturb or give trouble codes on the heatpump as the PIC controller remains unaffected.

-For the WSP, hard core developers has the possibility to develop their own custom firmware from scratch.
+H60 is an open source platform.
+Hard core developers has the possibility to develop their own custom firmware.
 The H60 USB interface module is fully compatible with the Arduino environment as an Wemos D1 Mini unit.